Old Navy Credit Card

 I signed up for an Old Navy card but I immediately regret it.
 I never used it, never activated my account and I still got some mysterious fees accrued on my account that I never got alerted of.
 You should only be charged if you actually activated your card in my opinion.
 I'm going to cancel it as soon as possible.

-Old Navy Credit Card Company Profile
+Old Navy Credit Card Company Information

 - Company Name: